sjsoad/CustomNavigation/README.md

 `}`

 **reverseTransition** - false value means that this is 'forward' navigation and vise versa

+The other way is to inherit from BaseTransition and override 3 methods from TransitionProvider protocol.
+As example you can check files from Transitions folder.
+Benefit of BaseTransition that it can take AnimatorProvider.
+You can make your own AnimatorProvider or use 1 of 4 classes that provides initialization with custom values.
+Create transition(for example Push) and put new AnimatorProvider and you will see how animation will change.

 **2. Custom push and pop navigation**